isomerpages/psd-goc/index.md

       variant: image
   - infobar:
       id: infobar
-      description: Death, illness and mental incapacity can happen to any of us.
+      description: Sudden death and mental incapacity can happen to any of us.
 Yet few of us plan for these.<br>Don’t leave your loved ones struggling to pick up the pieces.
   - infobar:
       id: infobar
       description: '<iframe allowfullscreen="" allow="accelerometer; autoplay;